lpuv/2048-ai/README.md

 ## Running the browser-control version

 You can use this 2048 AI to control the 2048 browser game.
-The browser control capability is meant as a proof of concept to show the performance of the AI; it will only work on the [original 2048 browser game](http://gabrielecirulli.github.io/2048/) or any *compatible* clone, not all 2048 games.
+The browser control capability is meant as a proof of concept to show the performance of the AI.

+A few different variants of the game are supported using the `-k` switch (e.g. `2048.py -k hybrid`):

+- `hybrid`: The default mode.
+Supports the [original 2048 browser game](https://web.archive.org/web/20250609134105/https://gabrielecirulli.github.io/2048/) or any *compatible* clone.
+- `fast`: A faster version of `hybrid`.
+Supports the original game, but tends to be less compatible with clones.
+- `keyboard`: A slower version of `hybrid`.
+Supports the original game and certain clones.
+- `play2048co`: A version designed specifically for the new version of play2048.co, which works as of 2025.

 ### Firefox